 The Penne Alla Vecchia Bettola is one of the first recipes that I featured in Pudge Factor – February 15, 2012.
 Since then, I’ve made it a number of times with consistently amazing results.
 I decided to update the original post with updated photos and text.
 However, the original recipe remains unchanged.

 - 2 Tablespoons olive oil

-- 1 large onion chopped
+- 1 large onion, chopped (about 1 ½ cups)

-- 3 cloves garlic minced
+- 3 cloves garlic, minced